appcom-interactive/docker-nodejs/README.md

 There are the following tags and corresponding versions:

-- appcom/nodejs - NodeJS 8 and NPM 5 (Current)
+- appcom/nodejs - NodeJS 9 and NPM 5 (Current)
+- appcom/nodejs:9 - NodeJS 9 and NPM 5
 - appcom/nodejs:8 - NodeJS 8 and NPM 5
-- appcom/nodejs:7 - NodeJS 7 and NPM 4
+- appcom/nodejs:7 - NodeJS 7 and NPM 4 (no longer supported)
-- appcom/nodejs:lts - NodeJS 6 and NPM 3 (LTS)
+- appcom/nodejs:lts - NodeJS 8 and NPM 5 (LTS)
-- appcom/nodejs:6 - NodeJS 6 and NPM 3
+- appcom/nodejs:6 - NodeJS 6 and NPM 3 (no longer supported)

 ## Known Issues